 Look to the lower right of Vega to locate the Summer Triangle’s second brightest star.
 That’s Altair, the brightest star in the constellation Aquila the Eagle.
 A ruler (12 inches, 30 cm) held at arm’s length fills the gap between these two stars.

-It’s difficult to convey the huge size of the Summer Triangle asterism.
+It’s difficult to convey the huge size of the Summer Triangle.
 But you’ll see it.
 These three bright stars – Vega, Deneb and Altair – will become summertime favorites.

 Once you master the Summer Triangle, you can always locate the Milky Way on a clear, dark night.
-How about making the most of a dark summer night to explore this band of stars – this starlit boulevard with its celestial delights?
-Use binoculars to reel in the gossamer beauty of it all, the haunting nebulae and bejeweled star clusters along the starlit trail.
+How about making the most of a dark summer night to explore this band of stars, this starlit boulevard with its celestial delights?
+Use binoculars to reveal the gossamer beauty of the haunting nebulae and bejeweled star clusters along this starlit trail.

-Summer Triangle as nature’s seasonal calendar.
-The Summer Triangle serves as a stellar calendar, marking the seasons.
-When the stars of the Summer Triangle light up the eastern twilight dusk in middle to late June, it’s a sure sign of the change of seasons, of spring giving way to summer.
-However, when the Summer Triangle is seen high in the south to overhead at dusk and early evening, the Summer Triangle’s change of position indicates that summer has ebbed into fall.
+Also, the Summer Triangle serves as a stellar calendar, marking the seasons.
+So when the stars of the Summer Triangle light up the eastern twilight dusk in middle to late June, it’s a sure sign of the change of seasons, of spring giving way to summer.
+However, when the Summer Triangle is high in the south to overhead at dusk and early evening, the Summer Triangle’s change of position indicates that summer has ebbed into fall.